fidell1998/post-install-config/README.md

 <h3>Configure Roles</h3>

 In osTicket, a **Role** defines what an agent can and cannot access within the system.
-Each role comes with a specific set of permissions that control what actions agents are allowed to perform — such as viewing tickets, editing them, managing users, and accessing admin settings.
+Each role comes with a specific set of permissions that control what actions agents are allowed to perform, such as viewing tickets, editing them, managing users, and accessing admin settings.

 For example, a support agent might only have access to view and reply to tickets, while a manager might have broader permissions to assign tickets and view reports.